-He started his journey in Istanbul on the 13th of May.
-The respondent and the three other men crossed all together and arrived in Greek territory at 5 pm, 13.05.2022.
-For 3 hours they hid between the trees until the sun set and continued walking in Greece.
+The respondent reported that he started his journey in Istanbul on the 13th of May.
+The respondent together with three other men crossed all together and arrived in Greek territory at 5 pm, 13.05.2022.
+The respondent described that the group waited and hid for 3 hours until the sun set before they continued walking in Greece.

-At around 9 pm they passed by some villages on their way after that they walked through agricultural lands mainly.
-The group kept on walking for the whole night and continued for 4 days in total.
-During the day they rested and walked at night.
-They walked between 15 – 20 km every night through hills, forests, mountains and tried to stay away from villages.
-One member of the group had been pushed back several times and recommended staying outside of the villages.
+Around 9 pm, as stated by the respondent, the group passed by some villages and after that they mainly walked through agricultural lands.
+The group reportedly kept on walking for the whole night and continued for 4 days in total.
+The respondent described that during the day they rested and walked at night.
+He mentioned that they walked between 15 – 20 km every night through hills, forests, mountains and tried to stay away from villages.
+The respondent said that one member of the group had been pushed back several times and recommended staying outside of the villages.

-The group’s phones were taken and they were beaten a few times with plastic batons.
+The respondent stated that then the group’s phones were taken, and they were beaten a few times with plastic batons.

 “They asked ‘You want to go to Europe?’ and he laughed and I [said] ‘yes’.
 My English wasn’t good enough to explain to him all, so I told him [that] I want to go to the camp.
 He kept laughing and suddenly he hit me with the baton on my back”.

-The men in black uniforms were the only ones speaking in English to the respondent and the others in the group, the other men in green and blue uniforms only spoke Greek.
+The man in black uniform was the only one who spoke English to the respondent and the others in the group, the other men in green and blue uniforms only spoke Greek.

-After 1 hour at the apprehension point, the uniformed men made the group walk to where their vehicles were parked.
-Another hour passed while they sat on the ground, waiting.
-Then, a white old transit van “with old tires and old rusty sides and paint” arrived and the group was loaded into the trunk.
-The respondent mentioned the car could have been a Fiat or Renault with Greek license plate, but recognized the vehicle to look the same as the image 8.
+The respondent recalls that after 1 hour at the apprehension point, the uniformed men made the group walk to where their vehicles were parked.
+Reportedly, another hour passed while they sat on the ground, waiting.
+Then, as described by the respondent, a white old transit van “with old tires and old rusty sides and paint” arrived and the group was loaded into the trunk.
+The respondent mentioned that the car could have been a Fiat or Renault with Greek license plate, but recognized the vehicle as looking similar as as van in image 8.

-Two men in civilian clothing sat in that van.
-They were dressed in civilian half sleeve shirts and sport pants, one of them wore balaclavas.
-The other one stayed in the van as he was the driver.
-They did not talk to the respondent and only one got out of the car, opened the trunk door and loaded the respondent and his three friends in it.
+The respondent recalls that two men in civilian clothing sat in that van.
+The respondent stated that these men as dressed in civilian half sleeve shirts and sport pants, one of them wore balaclava.
+The other man, as stated by the respondent, stayed in the van as he was the driver.
+The respondent mentioned that these two men that arrived with the white van did not talk to the respondent and only one got out of the car, opened the trunk door and loaded the respondent and his three friends in it.

-Already 5 other people were detained in the trunk.
-All of them were between 20 and 28 years old from Syria, with two women among them.
-The 5 people explained that they had lost their group near to Thessaloniki and were apprehended there.
+The respondent mentioned that there were already 5 other people detained in the trunk.
+According to the respondent, all of them were between 20 and 28 years old from and came from Syria, two of them were women.
+Reportedly, the 5 people explained that they had lost their group near to Thessaloniki and were apprehended there.

-The trunk was 4 by 3 meters in size with no windows.
-The drive was fast and over many potholes for 5 minutes, and then calm for 50 minutes.
-5 minutes before arriving at the detention site, they drove on an unpaved road again.
-In total the drive lasted for about 1 hour.
-They arrived at the yard of a detention site at approximately 2 pm.
-The whole group was taken out of the van and brought to a room where they had to wait for 15 minutes until 4 men came to search them.
+The respondent describes the trunk of the van as 4 by 3 meters in size with no windows.
+The respondent recalls the drive as fast and over many potholes for 5 minutes, and then calm for 50 minutes.
+The respondent stated that after these 50 minutes the van drove over an unpaved road for approximately 5 minutes before arriving at the detention site.
+Reportedly, they arrived at the yard of a detention site approximately 2 pm.
+The respondent described how the whole group was taken out of the van and brought to a room where they had to wait for 15 minutes until 4 men came to search them.

 The respondent was not able to see much outside the detention site but recalled seeing 4 or 3 cars (among them one green camouflage truck and two white vans, see images 10 and 11 below) and a wire fence of 2 meters height.
-The detention building had a hallway and a big room where everyone was searched.
+The respondent remembered that the detention building had a hallway and a big room where everyone was searched.
 The cell they were brought to later was located in the same hallway.
-The building itself was white and with a flat roof in the front part.
-Behind that it had an open gable with red bricks on the top.
+The building itself, as described by the respondent was white and had a flat roof, in the front part behind it had an open gable with red bricks on the top.

-The detention site was described as being in the forest, with no other buildings nearby.
-Besides one Greek flag on the building, there were no other official signs of police or army.
+The respondent recalls that the detention site was surrounded by forest, with no other buildings nearby.
+He stated that besides one Greek flag on the building, there were no other official signs of police or army.